ClinicalEpigeneticsLaboratory/ACCS/README.md

 - **Celery** - Celery is employed for task queuing, enabling the asynchronous execution of long-running processes such as raw data processing, quality control, and prediction pipelines.

+- **Flower** - Application for monitoring and managing Celery clusters.

 - **Redis** - Redis serves as the message broker for Celery, facilitating fast and reliable communication between the task queue and worker processes.

 - **Postgres** - The PostgreSQL database is the main storage backend for MbCC, used for maintaining user data, metadata, model registries, and results generated during analysis.